Research Fellowship Competition

 Zoom link will be published later

-For the winter term 2025 we are offering on-site fellowships for committed scientists from all the above-mentioned disciplines.
-Research topics should be related to our recent umbrella topic:
+For the summer term 2026 we are offering both on-site and non-residential fellowships for committed scientists from all the above-mentioned disciplines.
+Research topics should be related to our recent semester topic:

 Aims and Scope